 Descend a gully on the right for a couple hundred feet until a weakness and cairned ledge appears on the left at about the elevation of the notch's saddle.
 The ledge is the key to the route and follow the exposed ledge around the corner.
 Again, bypassing the two notches can be kept at class 3.

 Continue south, bypassing the final cliff band to the right/west until easier terrain is apparent.
-Cut left/east and ascend directly to the summit.
+One could also take a direct dihedral at 5.0 or curl around left/east instead with a class 3 top out.
+However, from the cairned west ledge below the summit block, cut left/east and ascend directly to the summit (class 2-3).